-- (A1) Using the ECDIS or ECS options includes the requirement for backup (see Annex C). - (A2) Where equipment that plots the vessel's position is fitted to the vessel e.g. ECDIS, ECS or radar with plotting, a GNSS receiver that is suitable to interface with the plotting equipment and to establish and update the ship's position by automatic means will be required. - (A3) This requirement applies where an emergency steering position is fitted to the vessel and where communication of navigation information between the primary navigation control station and the emergency steering position is not possible without assistance.
-The communication system must be appropriate to enable effective communications in the environment of the emergency steering position.

-'YES' means the specified equipment shall be carried.

-'NO' means the specified equipment is not required to be carried.
+- (A1) Using the ECDIS or ECS options includes the requirement for backup (see Annex C). - (A2) Where equipment that plots the vessel's position is fitted to the vessel e.g. ECDIS, ECS or radar with plotting, a GNSS receiver that is suitable to interface with the plotting equipment and to establish and update the ship's position by automatic means will be required. - (A3) NSCV Part F Subsection 1C specifies the fitting of AIS Class A on some Category F2 fast craft.
+AIS Class A devices fitted to Category F2 fast craft shall meet the design and construction requirements specified in Clause 3.3.1 for AIS Class A. - (A4) This requirement applies where an emergency steering position is fitted to the vessel and where communication of navigation information between the primary navigation control station and the emergency steering position is not possible without assistance.
+The communication system must be appropriate to enable effective communications in the environment of the emergency steering position. - 'YES' means the specified equipment shall be carried. - 'NO' means the specified equipment is not required to be carried.